 This is a senior level course that integrates curriculum content from previous courses to create a capstone experience with a focus on project management and professional communications.
 Students will use project management and professional communication techniques to select, complete, and report on an individual or team project that demonstrates achievement at the application and syntheses level.
-Students are expected to contact the professor and have a project approved before the beginning of the course.
-Prerequisites: ITP 210, ITP 230, graduating senior status, and permission of advisor or instructor.
+Students must contact the instructor and have a project and proposal approved before being enrolled in the course.
+Prerequisites: ITP 210, ITP 230, graduating senior status, and permission of instructor.
 Offered fall and spring.
 Cr 3.

 ITT 482 Computer Systems Forensics

 This course provides a fundamental understanding of hardening and assessment techniques and a hands-on approach to the hardware and software tools and techniques associated with the protection of computer systems and networks.
 It examines how to protect computer and network resources as deployed in a typical organization, and it explores protection of communications, resources, intrusion detection systems, firewalls, and the use of various tools for system and network protection.
 Prerequisites: ITT 200, ITT 362, and ITT 376 or permission of instructor.
 Offered spring.
 Cr 3.

 This course analyzes and evaluates properties and characteristics of human user experiences as they relate to interactions with information and computer technologies.
 Students will learn and analyze a broadly defined understanding of human-computer interaction (HCI), explore the fundamentals and theoretical knowledge of HCI, and how to apply it in a cognitive work environment, home/personal use, and social spaces.
 Students will identify tools and methodologies for evaluating users experiences using observation, numbers, and statistics.
 Prerequisites: ITT 272, ITT 281, or permission of instructor.
 Offered fall.
 Cr 3.